Injuries Threaten Leeds Recovery - UrduPoint

 Nevertheless, Jack Harrison and Stuart Dallas scored before Daniel James' header in stoppage time made sure of victory.

-It was a heartening way for Leeds to regroup following a two-week break due to matches postponed by Covid-19 after they were soundly beaten 4-1 by Arsenal.
+By bringing the club back from 16 years in the wilderness outside the top-flight, Bielsa has become a hero to Leeds supporters.

+But the 66-year-old Argentine's position was called into question after a 7-0 thrashing by Premier League champions Manchester City last month was followed by a 4-1 loss to Arsenal last time out.

-"In some way we managed to get in behind, there was a lot of combination play, there was a defensive security," Bielsa said.
+That made the win over Burnley all the more important, with Leeds manager Bielsa saying: "In some way we managed to get in behind, there was a lot of combination play, there was a defensive security.

 "Even if it wasn't absolute, it was important and we had the ball a lot of the time.
 We also managed to finish our attacks in the opponent's half."
 Defeat left Burnley third from bottom, with just one league win all season.